T&B Named to City and State’s Westchester Power 100

 Despite the ever-changing landscape, ever-demanding clients, and ever-present deadlines, few of these professionals would dream of doing anything else.
 Stacey Cohen says, “I still love what I’m doing.
 The business has changed more in the last six years than the 25 or so that I’ve been in it.
 You can’t stand still for long.”

-Think Local First: Why it Pays to Have Local PR Representation
+Think Local First: Why It Pays to Have Local PR Representation

 By | Blog